-This sonnet from the Victorian poet Christina Rossetti (1830-94) seems like a good place to begin our pick of feminist poems, since it can be read as both an endorsement of the male gaze and a subtle critique of it.
+This sonnet from Rossetti seems like a good place to begin our pick of feminist poems, since it can be read as both an endorsement of the male gaze and a subtle critique of it.
 In the poem, Rossetti describes a male artist (almost certainly inspired by her brother, the Pre-Raphaelite painter and poet Dante Gabriel Rossetti) painting a female sitter or model, who is transformed through the power of the canvas into a saint, an angel, a queen, a peasant girl, and much else.
 Is the male artist granting the woman power to ‘live’ all of these different lives through art, or is he objectifying her, offering unattainable ideals concerning how women should be?

 If prose is male, poetry is female – at least, in the rather reductive and old-fashioned binary that Emily Dickinson certainly would have been aware of, growing up in a Calvinist family in New England in the mid-nineteenth century.
 The poem, which can be read in full by following the link above, begins:

 They shut me up in Prose —